MarcusJohnson91/FoundationIO/README.md

 ** Finish writing the UCD parsing script so I can add full support for case-mapping and de/normalization to StringIO.
 ** Finish the FormatString work.
 ** Finish the SplitString work.
+** Drop the byte order stuff from StringIO, we're gonna decode strings to the host byte order, and encode them that way as well (except for UTF-8 obviously).
+** Add a function for converting a UTF-16 string to byte order X for formats that specify that as part of their spec, with an option for removing the BOM.
 * Cmake:
 ** Finalize the cmake build script.